skfcz/OCXReader/README.md

 ```

 #### Using an IDE
-If you are using IDE, you also need to provided the triplet and vcpkg installation to CMAKE.
+When using an IDE to compile the project, you need to provide the triplet and vcpkg installation to CMAKE.
-E.g. in clion, ppen the CMake options (e.g &lt;File&gt;&lt;Settings&gt; Select node Build, Execution, Deployment/CMake)
+E.g. in clion, open the CMake options (e.g &lt;File&gt;&lt;Settings&gt; Select node Build, Execution, Deployment/CMake)
-and set CMake Options to contain the target triplet and your vcpkg installation.
+and set CMake Options to contain the target triplet and your vcpkg installation like
+`-DCMAKE_TOOLCHAIN_FILE=path/to/vcpkg/scripts/buildsystems/vcpkg.cmake -DVCPKG_TARGET_TRIPLET=x64-linux-dynamic`

 ![CMake Settings](docu/clion_cmake.png)

 ##### macOS

-For building on macOS, vcpkg currently has no support official for building
-`opencascade` library.
+There is currently no official support in vcpkg to build the `opencascade` library.
 This can be overridden by passing `--allow-unsupported`
 to the `DVCPKG_INSTALL_OPTIONS` in the CMake options.

 ```shell